CHORUS-TRE/chorus-tre/README.md

 | DNS Server         | CHORUS-TRE is only accessible via HTTPS and it's essential to have a DNS server via providers like Cloudflare, Route53, etc.                  | Required |
 ## Installation

-1. Make sure your `KUBECONFIG` environment variable points to a Kubernetes cluster, where the `build` environment of CHORUS will be installed.
+1. Make sure your `KUBECONFIG` environment variable points to a Kubernetes cluster context, where the `build` environment of CHORUS will be installed.
 2. Clone this repository:
    ```bash
    git clone git@github.com:CHORUS-TRE/chorus.git